 With the amount of information available on the internet about air treatment and compressors, it can be hard to decipher how much of it is actually true!
+This is where our expert mythbusting skills come into play!
 Here are some common myths and misconceptions about air treatment, debunked:

-Fact: Compressed air filtration is installed to improve air quality.
+Fact: Compressed air filtration improves air quality.
 DP gauges/indicators are blockage indicators, not air quality indicators.
-To ensure your compressed air quality, filter elements should be changed annually in line with manufacturer’s instructions.
+Change your filter elements annually to ensure your compressed air quality.

 Myth: Coalescing filters are ONLY for oil removal.